Achievements

 OLYMPIC CHAMPION!
 Trust the timing of your life.

-All of this was only possible thanks to the amazing people who are with me every day and have been working with me for years, most of all my family, my Trek team and the Swiss Cycling federation.
+All of this was only possible thanks to the amazing people who are with me every day and have been working with me for years, most of all my family, including my parents, sister and brother, my great friends, the Trek team and the Swiss Cycling federation.
 Thank you to every single one!
 Thanks to my amazing fans for all your support full of energy, your cheering, and your love for mountainbiking.
 Let’s gooooo!

 “Trust the timing of your life.”